Mental health on the curriculum in Northern Ireland

 Personal Development and Mutual Understanding, or PD&MU, is split into two topics: Personal Understanding and Health, and Mutual Understanding and the Wider Community.

-There are several different statements under these two topics, which children should be ‘enabled to explore’.
+There are several different statements under these two topics, which primary school children should be ‘enabled to explore’.

 PD&MU is taught to children in the Foundation Stage, Key Stage 1 and Key Stage 2.
 Depending on what key stage a child is in, the aims of the subject are slightly different.